samarth-asthana/YelpCamp/README.md

 * `v7`  Refactored app.js where, Route definitions are now shifted to separate directory: **routes**, thereby improving readability.
 * `v8`  Database associativity updated between **Users + Comments**, updated form page for adding a new comment.
 * `v9`  Database associativity updated between **Users + Campgrounds**, updated form page for adding a new campground.
-* `v10` Pre-final version of the app.
+* `v10`
-	* Added Edit and Delete buttons for the Campgrounds.
-	* Added Edit and Delete buttons for the Comments.
+	* Added Edit and Delete buttons for the Campgrounds and Comments
-	* Added **Authorization** to Campgrounds such that only the owner of the campground should technically update or delete it.
+	* Added **Authorization** to Campgrounds such that only the owner of the campground should technically update or delete it and applied the same for Comments as well.
-	* Added **Authorization** to Comments such that only the owner of the comment should technically update or delete it.
 	* Implemented JavaScript **.equals()** method to achieve the above milestones.
 	* Refactored comment and campground route templates for code re-usability.
+* `v11`
+	* Added flash messages to provide better experience to the user using **connect-flash**.
+	* Optimized the routes to handle a **Bug** that, if a person changes the ID of a campground or comment on the URL and submits such a request, then, in that case the code should first of all check, whether a comment/campground exists with that ID or NOT.
+This makes our application reliable and safe.

 ### NOTE: